timothyrodgers/Podspecs/README.md

 ## The CocoaPod Podspec

-If one doesn't exist, create a private podspecs repo on github, e.g. `timothyrodgers/podspecs.git`.
+_If one doesn't exist, create a private podspecs repo on github, e.g. `timothyrodgers/podspecs.git`._

-Populate the podspecs repo just like BCOVSpecs on github - rename *.podspec as *-tim.podspec.
+1. Populate the podspecs repo just like BCOVSpecs on github - rename *.podspec as *-tim.podspec.
 For example:

 	podspecs/Brightcove-Player-SDK-IMA-tim/2.3.4/Brightcove-Player-SDK-tim.podspec

-Correct the `s.name` file in the `*-tim.podspec`.
+1. Correct the `s.name` file in the `*-tim.podspec`.
 The `s.name` must match the podspec file basename.

-Correct the `s.source` to reference the private repo, e.g. change `github.com/brightcove` to `github.com/timothyrodgers`
+1. Correct the `s.source` to reference the private repo, e.g. change `github.com/brightcove` to `github.com/timothyrodgers`

-Correct any `s.dependency` which might also use a private pod (a *-tim pod).
+1. Correct any `s.dependency` which might also use a private pod (a *-tim pod).

+1. git-add, git-commit and git-push the new podspec.
+The comment and tag do not matter here.

 ## The Test App Podfile